- Bitcoin Cash

 There were several different community groups who rallied behind one solution or other.
 For some, bigger blocks were the answer; they could hold more transactions which would speed things up and lower costs.
 For others, this would be a betrayal of Bitcoin’s core integrity, and Bitcoin would be better off depending upon developing secondary solutions, like Segregated Witness and The Lightning Network.

 You could say that group #2 won this argument, but that’s only because group #1 splintered off from Bitcoin as Bitcoin Cash.
 The schism was formalized on August 1, 2017, when Bitcoin Cash forked away from Bitcoin, a new implementation of the Bitcoin Core code with bigger blocks and a few other technical doodads.
+At the time, any trading expert would have recommended to buy Bitcoin Cash.

 At its genesis, Bitcoin Cash really was a better solution than Bitcoin.
 We might endure some slings and arrows from commenters for saying so, but it’s true.
 Bitcoin Cash was fast and cheap at the beginning.
 Sure, this might have been because so many fewer people were using it, but it was also due to Bitcoin Cash’s better ability to absorb traffic.